 Badminton House

-Badminton House, home of the Duke and Duchess of Beaufort, was most recently seen on screen in Netflix’s The Gentlemen (2024) as Halstead Manor.
-It was also Simon and Daphne’s house in Bridgerton and appeared in post-apocalyptic thriller 28 Days Later (2002), Merchant Ivory film The Remains of the Day (1993) and as an RAF base in WWII weepie Pearl Harbor (2001).
+It was also recently seen as Chimneys in the 2025 Netflix adaptation of Agatha Christie’s The Seven Dials Mystery and as Simon and Daphne’s house in series one of Bridgerton.
+You can also see Badminton House in post-apocalyptic thriller 28 Days Later (2002), Merchant Ivory film The Remains of the Day (1993) and as an RAF base in WWII weepie Pearl Harbor (2001).

 Badminton House is 10 miles south of Tetbury (GL9 1DB).
 The gardens are open to the public three times a year (in April, June and September).